 No diary entries please.
 Essays should lean towards journalism.
 Features vary in format: interviews, reported pieces, and critical essays are welcome, as are roundups and graphically driven formats like timelines, charts, and comics.
 We welcome emerging and established writers who challenge traditional modes of thinking.

 Keep in mind we are looking for features (2,000-2,500 words) or short essays (600-1,500 words).

 Artists please submit!
 Ideally, are looking for visual art pieces that tell a story about the outdoors/outdoor industry through an intersectional feminist lens.
 Or, we are always looking for art to pair with our essays.

-We want your serene, epic, introspective, loud or quiet climbing videos.
-We like posting videos by genuine thinkers and big picture people.
+We like posting feminist videos relating to what we described above.
 We also like brainstorming ideas for a short film that hasn’t been made yet, so talk to us about what you’re cooking up.